ABOUT OUR DEPARTMENT

 Interns will receive the school social work livebinder handbook.
 Training will be held at the beginning of the school year in order to review such handbook.

 Supervision is an essential and valued feature of the internship experience.
 The intern will be assigned to one school social worker.
 Internship supervisors in Cobb County supervise no more than two interns at any given time.
 The supervisor provides a minimum of one hour per week of individual supervision.
 Assigned supervisor will work with the university professors to understand university internship requirements.

 Interns will attend monthly staff and group supervision meetings along with the assigned school social worker (if they are working on those specific days of the week).

 INTERN’S DUTIES AND RESPONSIBILITIES

 The Intern shall work between the hours of 8:00 a.m. and 4:00 p.m., Monday through Friday.
 Holidays as defined by the Cobb County School District calendar for 190-day school social workers are observed.

 The Intern shall maintain an accurate record of the time spent during the internship.

 The Intern shall comply with federal, state and local laws and Cobb County School District policies relating to confidentiality of student records and communications.
 The Intern shall discuss any questions he or she has regarding confidentiality with his/her supervisor.

-The Intern shall comply with all policies of the Cobb County School District as set out in the Cobb County Board of Education Policy Manual.
+The Intern shall comply with all policies of the Cobb County School District.

 At the conclusion of the internship, the Intern shall return all unused supplies provided by the Cobb County School District and participate in any exit interviews required by the Cobb County School District.